anttiluode/WeakEEGSignalCategoryDetection/README.md

 3D brain visualization showing category-specific activation patterns Interactive category selection and probability thresholding

+# How the Brain Projection Works

+Think of the pipeline as three parts working together:

+[Alljoined EEG dataset] → real brain signals (64 channels × time)
+          │
+          ▼
+      [CNN model] → scores how "bear-like", "broccoli-like", etc. each EEG trial is │
+          ▼
+    [MNE source localization] → projects the selected EEG signals back onto a 3D brain

+The EEG dataset is essential — it provides the actual brain recordings.
+The CNN model doesn’t generate EEG.
+It only filters/flags the real EEG trials where the signal is strongest for a given category.
+MNE then takes those filtered real EEGs and performs an inverse projection, showing where in the brain the signals most likely came from.

+So the model alone (even with COCO images and JSON labels) cannot produce brain maps.
+You always need the Alljoined EEG recordings for MNE to work.

 # Installation

 pip install torch torchvision mne datasets scipy matplotlib pyvistaqt